 XL10-Gold Transformation Protocol

 The correct recombinants then had to be bulked up by transformation into XL10-gold cells.
 These cells exhibit the Hte phenotype increasing the transformation efficiency of large DNA molecules.
 14ml BD Falcon polypropylene tubes were pre-chilled and XL10-gold cells thawed on ice.
-100μl of cells were pipetted into prechilled tubes along with 4μl of -Mercaptoethanol whilst swirling gently.
+100μl of cells were pipetted into prechilled tubes along with 4μl of 1.5M -Mercaptoethanol whilst swirling gently.
 This mix was incubated on ice for 10 minutes.
 For each plasmid to be transformed 50ng of DNA was added to the aliquot of cells and incubated on ice for 30 minutes.
 Tubes were then heat pulsed at 42°C for 30 seconds before being returned to incubate on ice for a further 2 minutes.
 900μl of pre-warmed NZY+ Broth was added to each tube.
 All tubes were incubated for 1 hour at 37 °C while shaking at 250rpm.
-The transformation reaction was then plated on to LB-kanamycin agar plates and incubated at at 37 °C overnight.
+The transformation reaction was then plated on to LB-kanamycin agar plates and incubated at 37 °C overnight.
 The following afternoon was colony was picked from each plate using sterile pipette tips and grown in 10ml kanamycin LB broth at 37 °C while shaking at 250rpm overnight.

 Large volume cultures were then established by inoculating 500μl of the starter culture, generated after transformation, into 500ml LB-kanamycin broth.
 This was then grown overnight at 37 °C while shaking at 250rpm.
 Next, QIAGEN maxiprep kit was used to produce DNA from the culture.
 5 μg of maxiprep DNA was then digested with PACI and 0.2 μg of this cut DNA was run on a 0.8% agarose TAE gel to confirm that the colonies were still producing the correct recombinant plasmid.
 The remainder of the digest was then prepared using the Agilent Strataprep PCR purification kit and the purified DNA eluted in 50 μl of TE buffer and stored at -20 °C.